B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

 ..
 Note::
     Always verify it the translation table (argument -tt) being used is the correct one for the species.

-The `--allelecall-directory` argument must be the folder obtained using the chewBBACA module AlleleCall with the arguments --no-cleanup and --output-unclassified.
-Without these arguments the needed files to run the `IdentifySpuriousGenes` module will not be saved in the output folder.

-The options `--schema-directory` and `--allelecall-directory` must have two paths each if the `run_mode` is `schema_vs_schema`.
-One path per schema and each schema must have a respective AlleleCall directory.
+The argument passed to the `--allelecall-directory` parameter must be the folder created by chewBBACA's AlleleCall module while providing the `--no-cleanup` and `--output-unclassified` arguments.
+Without these arguments the files needed to run the `IdentifySpuriousGenes` module will not be created.
+The options `--schema-directory` and `--allelecall-directory` must have two paths each if the `run_mode` is `schema_vs_schema`, one path per schema corresponding to each schema's AlleleCall directory.

 Algorithm Explanation
 ---------------------